RXNT/react-jsonschema-form-pagination/README.md

 };
 ```

-When rendered this configuration will show 2 tabs and `firstName` above the fields
+When rendered this configuration will show 2 navs and `firstName` above the fields
-- `main` tab with `lastName`, `age` and `phone` fields
+- `main` nav with `lastName`, `age` and `phone` fields
-- `other` tab with `nickName` field
+- `other` nav with `nickName` field

 ### Field aliases in different tabs

 One of the requirements for this project was to support same field on different tabs, in order to do that you can specify field alias
 in `uiSchema`.
-Field `alias` is basically a field UI configuration, that will be used instead of original field in specified tab.
+Field `alias` is basically a field UI configuration, that will be used instead of original field in specified nav.
 Aliases can be nested as regular fields.

 For example, if we want to show `firstName` in both tabs `main` and `other`.